Barski-lab/cwl-airflow/README.md

   Click *Install* on the pop up when it appears, follow the instructions

 #### Both Ubuntu and macOS
-- pip
+- pip (tested on pip 18.0)
   ```bash
   wget https://bootstrap.pypa.io/get-pip.py
   python get-pip.py --user
   ```
   When using the on MacOS, you might need to update your *PATH* variable following the instruction printed on console
-- setuptools (should be updated to the latest)
+- setuptools (tested on setuptools 40.0.0)
   ```
   pip install -U setuptools --user
   ```